michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 — <a class="not-prose cursor-pointer" href="https://web.archive.org/web/20130204193633/http://blog.nerdchic.net/archives/134/" target="_blank" rel="nofollow noopener noreferrer">Noirin Shirley</a>
 </p>

 In open-source circles, the myth of meritocracy is particularly prevalent.
 The community prides itself on being meritocratic, with many going so far as to claim that ["patches don't have gender,"](https://journals.sagepub.com/doi/10.1177/1461444811422887) and that gender and other social differences should be ignored altogether in open-source circles.
-Despite its charming simplicity, this belief is not congruent with reality.
-Open source is not a level playing field, and even [the process of submitting patches](https://dl.acm.org/doi/10.1145/3180155.3180241) presents major, unequal challenges for contributors.
-Women, in particular, face numerous challenges that make it difficult to succeed in this environment.
+Despite its charming simplicity, this belief is incongruent with reality.
+Open source is _not_ a level playing field, and even [the process of submitting patches](https://dl.acm.org/doi/10.1145/3180155.3180241) presents major, unequal challenges for contributors.
+Women, especially, face numerous challenges that make it difficult to succeed in this environment.

 ## Gender Bias